-We note that the Justice Legislation (COVID-19 Emergency Response-Documents and Oaths) Regulation 2020, now extended by the COVID-19 Emergency Response and Other Legislation Amendment Act 2020, allows affidavits to be electronically signed and remotely serve them.
-When posting documents to the court for filing, individual letters are needed for each matter so documents are not inadvertently placed on the wrong court file.

--This causes delays, which is particularly concerning for urgent filings.
-The Uniform Civil Procedure Rules 1999 requires that documents be served within three clear days of a hearing.
-Leave of the court needs to be sought to serve after this time, creating uncertainty for parties and this may also have an adverse impact on the proceeding.
+We note that the Justice Legislation (COVID-19 Emergency Response-Documents and Oaths) Regulation 2020, now extended by the COVID-19 Emergency Response and Other Legislation Amendment Act 2020, allows affidavits to be electronically signed and remotely witnessed.
+We understand that such electronically signed affidavits will presently be accepted by the registry, however the News Item on the courts' website: "Use of electronic signatures" issued 28 May 2020, expressly excludes e-signed "sworn/affirmed affidavits" from the needs to be sought to serve after this time, creating uncertainty for parties and this may also have an adverse impact on the proceeding.